hackebrot/pytest-snail/README.md

 # pytest-turtle

-Plugin for adding markers to slow running tests. 🐢
+Plugin for adding a marker to slow running tests. 🐢